-Though our policy work takes us around the globe, we remain committed to our local community and to building the next generation of global citizens from Iowa.
+Though our policy work takes us around the globe, we remain committed to our community by promoting local opportunities that emphasize human rights and social justice.

 The Stanley Center for Peace and Security was founded in 1956 by C. Maxwell “Max” and Elizabeth M. “Betty” Stanley.
 The Stanley family intentionally based the center in Muscatine, Iowa—home to Max Stanley’s two global companies, which still exist today.

-Our location provides a valuable vantage point from which to conduct global operations while also ensuring we continue the Stanley family’s commitment to local programming that helps young Iowans grow as involved, educated global citizens.
+Our location provides a valuable vantage point from which to conduct our pursuit of global policy progress and enables us to continue the Stanley family’s commitment to building global awareness and understanding in our hometown through our Global Education program.

 The opportunity to learn abroad can expand the horizons of any traveler, no matter his or her vocation.
 But when teachers have the opportunity, the experience has ripple effects throughout a community.
 It enhances their ability to support students from diverse backgrounds, adds new perspective to their classrooms, and helps them become stronger educators.
 Each summer, the Stanley Center invites local teachers to apply for a summer study tour outside of the United States.
 The awards are named after Catherine Miller, a longtime Muscatine educator who was an avid traveler and always sought to expand her students’ understanding of the world.
 Winners are announced in mid-January.

 This annual event, organized in partnership with several entities at the University of Iowa, brings together students from nearly a dozen Iowa middle schools to learn how to take meaningful action in their communities and across the world.
 Each year, one of the articles under the Universal Declaration of Human Rights is chosen to guide the curriculum.